To see the 2021 JCamp cohort’s work, visit the 40th anniversary website.

 JCamp’s goal is to develop the next generation of journalists.
 This six-day training camp brings together a multicultural group of high school students from across the nation to sharpen their journalism skills and work together in a unique learning environment.
 The curriculum consists of interactive workshops, hands-on training and field trips.

 Selected students demonstrate a keen interest in broadcasting, newspaper, magazine, photojournalism or online media.
-This program is not limited to Asian American students, but to all high school freshmen, sophomores, juniors, and seniors.
+This program is not limited to Asian American students, but to all high school sophomores and juniors.
 There is no fee to apply and all costs are covered — including airfare, lodging and meals.
 Students stay in university housing during the camp week.

 The curriculum focuses on teaching and ingraining the following core principles:

-Faculty work with students on persuasive communication skills, teamwork, professionalism, project management, developing a personal identity and accountability.
+• Fundamentals of leadership – Faculty work with students on persuasive communication skills, teamwork, professionalism, project management, self-advocacy, developing a personal identity and accountability

-Students gain an understanding of the universal ethics of good journalism and the responsibilities of the media to cover communities with sensitivity and high standards.
+• Strong ethics in journalism practice – Students gain an understanding of the universal ethics of good journalism and upholding high standards

 JCamp speakers have included Hoda Kotb, co-host of NBC’s “Today Show;” Arthur Sulzberger, Jr., former publisher of The New York Times; Chuck Todd, host of “Meet the Press;” Bob Schieffer, former CBS News’ “Face the Nation” moderator; Jill Abramson, former executive editor of the New York Times; Touré, former co-host of “The Cycle” and author of “Who’s Afraid of Post-Blackness?”; Bill Whitaker, CBS News’ “60 Minutes” correspondent; Cheryl Diaz Meyer, Pulitzer Prize-winning war photographer; Kevin Merida, senior vice president of ESPN and editor-in-chief of “The Undefeated;” and the late Gwen Ifill, host of “Washington Week” and “PBS NewsHour.”